Massachusetts Non Compete Lawyers

 Planning for a new job working for a competitor or starting a new business.
 The time to assess your agreement is before you make this important decision.
 Whether your agreement falls under the new law or the old rules, we can review your agreement and situation to help you make a smooth transition to your next step without litigation.

 Responding to a cease and desist letter.
 After you take a new job or start a new business, you may receive a cease and desist letter from your former employer.
 Typically these letters accuse you of violating your non compete and demand that you stop immediately.
+The letter may also go to your new employer threatening a lawsuit for interference with your non compete.
 There is no need to panic.
 We can help you assess your defenses and any potential counterclaims and respond to the cease and desist demand letter.

 Defending a lawsuit.
 You may receive notice that your former employer has actually filed a lawsuit in the Massachusetts Superior Court or other court seeking to enforce your non compete.
 We know all of the defenses to non compete lawsuits, and what questions to ask to make sure we can put your very best foot forward.
 Our non compete attorneys and staff will be right by your side through the whole process.
 Learn more about our non compete lawsuit defense practice.